wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    Runtime Scaling by a <strong>Scale Controller</strong> seeing monitoring to create instances of 1GB memory in 1 CPU.

-   Consumption function app scales to max of 200 instances.
+   Consumption function app scales to LIMIT: max of 200 instances.
+   The problem with it is <strong>cold starts</strong>.
+   If a function is not in memory, users would wait.

    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal">Functions Elastic Premium Plan</a>
    * Pre-warmed instances reserved pay